 The Max TOD Error field contains an upper bound for the error in the value specified in the TOD field.

+(#2164)To the editor: Please change the following paragraph:

-(#2164)NOTE—For instance, a value of 2 in the Max TOD Error field indicates that the value in the TOD field has a maximum error of ± 0.2 ns.
+NOTE—For instance, a value of 2 in the Max TOD Error field indicates that the value in the TOD field has a maximum error of ± 0.2 ns 2 ps.

 The TOA Not Continuous field indicates that the TOA value is with respect to a different underlying time base than the last transmitted TOA value.
 It is set to 1 when a discontinuity is present. (#3267)Otherwise, it is set to 0.(#2164)